BettercareHealth/bettercare/newborn-care/0-5-introduction.md

 ## Contributors

 The developers of our learning materials are a multi-disciplinary team of nurses, midwives, obstetricians, neonatologists, general paediatricians and other medical specialists.
-The development and review of all course material is overseen by the Editor-in-Chief, emeritus Professor Dave Woods, a previous head of neonatal medicine at the University of Cape Town who now consults to UNICEF and the WHO.
+The development and review of all course material is overseen by the Editor-in-Chief, emeritus Professor David Woods, a previous head of neonatal medicine at the University of Cape Town who now consults to UNICEF and the WHO.

 ### Perinatal Education Trust